Having Your Wisdom Teeth Extracted in Orange Park and Jacksonville

 During your initial consultation, we will take x-rays and use specialized imaging tools to get a clear picture of the positioning of your wisdom teeth.

 We are committed to making your experience a great one!
-Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Imray, Dr. Gesek and Dr. Middlebrooks are able to perform the procedure in a way that promotes quicker healing and minimizes pain.
+Thanks to rapidly advancing technology, new medicines, sterilization and infection control options, Dr. Imray and Dr. Gesek are able to perform the procedure in a way that promotes quicker healing and minimizes pain.

 The Day of Your Procedure